Scripting in Studio

 Scripts are an essential part of managing your contact center.
 They allow you to customize routing from the start of an interaction to the end.
 Your contact center may have many different scripts, each one addressing a different aspect of routing.
 Some scripts are required, while others are optional.
 The exact number and kind of scripts that you need depends on the applications and features you use and the kinds of interactions you handle.

 Scripts can range from very simple to quite complex.
 Simple scripts don't require much knowledge of scripting or coding.
-The more complex scripts can require custom script code.
-The following image shows an example of a script.
+Complex scripts can require custom script code.

 Refer to the scripting best practices to ensure you're following all the recommended guidelines.

-Studio supports the same media types as CXone, including phone/voice, chat, SMS, and email.
+Studio supports the same media types as CXone.
+The media type is the kind of channel A way for contacts and agents to interact, such as voice, email, chat, social media, and so on. the contact and agent use to communicate.
 When you create a script, you're prompted to select the media type.
 The media type must match the type of routing the script handles.
 The script media types in Studio are:

 Script Templates and Examples

 Studio offers script templates for some features and applications in CXone, such as call suppression in Personal Connection.
 Script templates are in the Available Templates section of the Create New Script window.

 The online help contains other scripts that you can base your own scripts on.
 Some products or features in CXone require scripts to work.
 The online help for those products provides information about those scripts.
 Additionally, the online help pages for many Studioactions Performs a process within a Studio script, such as collecting customer data, playing a message or music, or routing a contact to an agent. provide script examples.
 These examples show how you can use a particular action in your scripts.